codefresco/go-build-service/README.md

 # go-build-service

-WIP - Rest service in go (To be continued...)
+Rest service template in go

 ## Implemented so far

 - Base api using fiber
-- Env variable loading and validation
+- Environment variable loading and validation
 - Structured logging and request logger middleware
 - Postgres database
+- Database migrations
+- Tooling and lint

+## To be implemented

+- Authentication
+- Dockerizing
+- Tests
+- Event processing